NickGrunert/master-thesis/modules/05_SAM.typ

       label: <tab:sam:strategy>
     )

-    It has been demonstrated that utilizing solely the positive center points appears to be the optimal strategy, with the employment of two or four points demonstrating a higher degree of proficiency.
+    It has been demonstrated that utilising solely the positive center points appears to be the optimal strategy, with the employment of two or four points demonstrating a higher degree of proficiency.
     A number of additional observations can be made.
-    The utilization of negative points was suboptimal, as the process of determining the most suitable surfaces from which to derive negative points was not executed in a dynamic manner.
+    The utilisation of negative points was suboptimal, as the process of determining the most suitable surfaces from which to derive negative points was not executed in a dynamic manner.
     For instance, in place of merely selecting the largest other surfaces, it would be more advantageous to discern merged surfaces from the simple Center Strategy results and re-run the algorithm with those surfaces incorporated as negatives.
     This conclusion was derived from meticulous observation of the result segmentations, which exhibited such discrepancies even when employing the negative points in their present calculation method.

-    Furthermore, an absence of direct correlation is observed between the results obtained from any Center Strategy and the Combined Strategy, given the utilization of an equivalent number of input points.
+    Furthermore, an absence of direct correlation is observed between the results obtained from any Center Strategy and the Combined Strategy, given the utilisation of an equivalent number of input points.
     A reasonable expectation would have been that the results would demonstrate some degree of similarity.
     However, this expectation was not met, which renders a direct comparison between the effectiveness of the two strategies unfeasible.

-    @fig:sam:problem illustrates a magnitude of problem that came up when running SAM.
+    @fig:sam:problem illustrates a magnitude of problem that came up when running #abr("SAM").
     First, the truth score was calculated the same way it was done in @section:truth_compare, which has not proven unsuccessful, but could be improved upon.
     The algorithm still favors correctness of the surfaces, but since we are no longer evaluating it's effectiveness in producing input prompts, but the actual surfaces themselves, the set bias no longer makes sense.
     The other way arround, favouring completeness would make sense now, since it better encapsulates the wanted correlation between ground truth and the generated surfaces.

     Secondly, the derivative data is still riddled with problemns stemming from noise and miscalculations from the height information.
     The small windows on the most top have a substantially wrong influence on the derivative.
-    In this case, the RGB data outperforms, the execution on the derivative image, since such noise is not present, or in the case of the colour swapped image less previlant enough to result in a smooth, correct surface.
+    In this case, the #abr("RGB") data outperforms, the execution on the derivative image, since such noise is not present, or in the case of the colour swapped image less previlant enough to result in a smooth, correct surface.
     On the other hand, the example also shows pretty well that it cuts the big surface to the right in half, since there is a clear visual line between the segments.
     It could be argued that this is not of high importance, since the two individual surfaces can still be used to later generate the accurate structure of the house pretty well, or could be algorithmically merged.